saffronrust/fyp_darksight/README.md

 # fyp_darksight

 ## Overview
 An offensive data preprocessing tool designed to poison and disrupt Vision-Language Models (VLMs) using Nightshade.
-This project was created as part of my final year project on investigating data poisoning techniques on text-to-image models.
+This repository was created as part of my final year project on investigating data poisoning techniques on text-to-image models.

-## Repository Structure
+## Organisation of Repository

 ```
 fyp_darksight/